fischhoff/PATE/PATE.md

     ##                     no                    yes   yes -- requested ill
     ##                    168                    140                      1

-#### read in studies spreadsheet and remove ones that were later excluded
+#### read in studies spreadsheet and remove ones that were excluded

 ``` r
 S <- read.csv("meta_data_20180724 - studies.csv")